Total 255 Questions

 D. Use a custom login flow to retrieve sensitive data using an Apex callout without including the attributes in the assertion.

-In an SP-Initiated SAML SSO setup where the user tries to access a resource on the Service Provider, What HTTP param should be used when submitting a SAML Request to the Idp to ensure the user is returned to the intended resourse after authentication?
+In an SP-Initiated SAML SSO setup where the user tries to access a resource on the Service Provider, What HTTP param should be used when submitting a SAML Request to the Idp to ensure the user is returned to the intended resource after authentication?

 A. RedirectURL